enkidevs/curriculum/r/r-core/loops-in-r/intro-to-loops-in-r.md

 }
 ```

+### While

-A while loop allows you to execute a block of code as long as a certain condition is TRUE.
+A `while` loop allows you to execute a block of code as long as a certain condition is TRUE.
 You can use a while loop to perform an action until a certain condition is met, or to perform an action indefinitely.
 For example:
 ```r
 # Print the numbers from 1 to 10
 i <- 1